What are toxic algal blooms?

 Toxins can build up in crabs and crayfish that feed on toxic shellfish.
 They can build up in hepatopancreas, in:

 - the area under the top shell (carapace) in crabs

 Crabs and crayfish should be gutted before cooking.
 Cooking them whole may spread the toxins from the gut to the flesh.

 Remember, crayfish and crabs are protected under the Animal Welfare Act 1999.
 You must not cause them any unnecessary pain or distress and you must kill them humanely.
 Our fact sheet explains how to kill them humanely.

 Fact sheet on animal welfare regulations for crustaceans [PDF, 485 KB]

 Bay of Plenty gets frequent algal blooms

 Some algae form resting cysts when conditions worsen and lie dormant on the sea floor until conditions improve.
 A weather or ocean event may stir the cysts back into life and form another bloom.
 Besides the Bay of Plenty's favourable growing conditions, some shellfish like tuatua and pipi can hold onto the toxin for a long time, even when a bloom has disappeared.
-Make sure you obey biotoxin signs if they're in place.
+Make sure you obey warning signs if they're in place.